conan-io/docs/integrations/cross_platform/yocto.rst

 different SDK toolchain to build for a different target architecture or that some SDK's may have specific settings to enable some system dependency of the final target and those libraries will be available in the SDK.

+You can `create your own Yocto SDKs <https://www.yoctoproject.org/docs/2.6/sdk-manual/sdk-manual.html#sdk-building-an-sdk-installer>`_ or download and use `the prebuilt ones <http://downloads.yoctoproject.org/releases/yocto/yocto-2.6.2/toolchain/x86_64/>`_.

-For that reason and **in case you are using CMake** to create the Conan packages, Yocto injects a toolchain that configures CMake to only search for libraries in the rootpath of the SDK with `CMAKE_FIND_ROOT_PATH <https://cmake.org/cmake/help/v3.0/variable/CMAKE_FIND_ROOT_PATH.html#variable:CMAKE_FIND_ROOT_PATH>`_.
+**In the case that you are using CMake** to create the Conan packages, Yocto injects a toolchain that configures CMake to only search for libraries in the rootpath of the SDK with `CMAKE_FIND_ROOT_PATH <https://cmake.org/cmake/help/v3.0/variable/CMAKE_FIND_ROOT_PATH.html#variable:CMAKE_FIND_ROOT_PATH>`_.
 This is something that has to be patched in order to allow CMake to find libraries in the Conan cache as well: